dipeshsingh253/saral/README.md

 Saral, meaning "simple" in Hindi (सरल), is a minimalist and elegant Hugo theme designed for those who appreciate clean and straightforward aesthetics.
 Embrace simplicity without compromising style.

+> Note: The Project section of this theme is primarily designed for Software Engineers and similar professions.
+However, you are free to modify it according to your needs and preferences.

 ![Saral's landing page](https://raw.githubusercontent.com/dipeshsingh253/saral/main/images/screenshot.png)

 ## Features